 Department head/chair: The department head/chair evaluates the expanded file, including the DPC's recommendation and the candidate's written response to the DPC recommendation (if any).
-This is intended to be an independent assessment that needs to be supported by the head/chair's own analysis of the materials in the file covering research, teaching and service, as well as the external and internal letters of evaluation.
+In the case where faculty members have appointments in two or more departments, the primary department is specified as the tenure home.
+The head/chair in the secondary departments will add to the file a letter of evaluation assessing the candidate's contributions.
+The secondary head/chair's recommendations should be considered by the tenure home department's head/chair and referenced in their assessment.
+The head/chair's evaluation is intended to be an independent assessment that needs to be supported by the head/chair's own analysis of the materials in the file covering research, teaching and service, as well as the external and internal letters of evaluation.
 Memos should be focused on evaluation rather than a relisting of evidence provided in the dossier, with an emphasis on explaining how the various components were integrated to arrive at the decision.
 While there is no page limit on the memos, such an evaluation can typically be accomplished within about five pages.